 Traditional Science Vocabulary Instruction Before NGSS

 In the pre-NGSS classroom, vocabulary activities emphasized memorization over developing a deep understanding of the concepts behind the definition.
-Also, this strategy leads to classes that over-emphasize vocabulary instead of the understanding of content.

 Front-loading might be okay for other subjects, but not for science.